Savior Complex

 I was following a crafting group.
 It took over my Facebook feed and threw up at least 50 posts a day.
 That was okay, but what really helped me decide to stop following them is this comment on almost every single post: “I made this; I know it’s not perfect; what do you think? positive comments only.”
 I don’t know why, but something about seeing that insecurity over and over just finally got to me.

 We crafters truly are an insecure bunch.
 Honestly, there’s not a piece of work I do that ever completely satisfies me.
 I may be happy with the design and the size, but as the creator of the article, I see the flaws and mistakes I made.
 I see where I missed that stitch.
 I see that uneven corner.
 I see it all.
-I’ve gotten into a project by dozens of rows and completely ripped the whole thing out and started over, sometimes with a totally different pattern in mind.
+I’ve gotten into a crochet project by dozens of rows and completely ripped the whole thing out and started over, sometimes with a totally different pattern in mind.
 You see the finished project; I see the finished project with the flaws.
-And I ALWAYS pray that it is liked by the person to whom it is gifted, because it’s made it with good intentions, patience, and much love.
+And I always pray that it is liked by the person to whom it is gifted, because it’s made it with good intentions, patience, and much love.

 It’s all about Him, y’all.
 May the work He does in my life cause me to show the world HIS workmanship.